 - Select the user icon and choose Sign in from the menu.

 - Select your account from the list and click Continue.

-- Enter your password and you’ll be signed in to Windows Store again.
+- Enter your password and you’ll be signed in to Microsoft Store again.

 After making these changes, check if the problem with Windows Store games is resolved.